kunleAdeyinka/bucketlist-app/README.md

 5. A form is presented to enter a bucket list item.
 6. Once filled and submitted the user is returned to the welcome page showing the latest bucket list in the system.
 7. Each bucket list displayed has the title, description and the author of the item.
+8. Users will be able to edit and delete their bucketlist item.